 There are two or more variants in the same gene.
 To qualify, a variant must be in a coding transcript of a gene with a Transcript Support Level consistent with the sample’s settings.
 The variant must be Pathogenic, Likely Pathogenic or of Uncertain Significance (VUS).

 The variants did not all come from the same parent; some variants on the gene may have come from the mother and some from the father or are de novo.

 We want all VUS variants to be reported regardless of the triggered rules and their strength, so the "Strong VUS" option will not be selected.
 We also have the choice to keep only the variants that are missing from at least one parent by selecting the "Missing from one parent" option and we can exclude any variants that are found with a frequency greater than the selected threshold.

-Once the parameters of the filter are set we click on the "Save" button and then on the "Start the analysis" on the bottom of the page.
+Once the parameters of the filter are set we click on the "Save" button and then on the on the bottom of the page.

 We recommend that you further filter by genes with recessive mode of inheritance or loss-of-function pathogenicity.